 Samadi explores the common terrain which actually undergirds both the Eastern and Western worldviews and assumptions by meticulously tracing out their contours, looking closely at the roots of each individual tradition and ultimately finding there a single tree, with but only one trunk — a realization that these differentiated branches all attach."
 Richard S. Campo, 2020

-Saman Samadi, a Persian-American composer, performer, and musicologist, has garnered acclaim for his diverse musical works spanning nearly two decades.
-From orchestral and chamber to solo and electroacoustic pieces, his compositions have resonated globally, performed across the Middle East, the Far East, Europe, and the United States.
-His research focuses on contemporary Western art music and Persian classical music, excelling in new compositional methods and musical experimentalism.
-Committed to interdisciplinary connections, he seamlessly integrates creative practices with scholarly pursuits in cultural studies, (ethno)musicology, theory, and philosophy.
+Saman Samadi, is a Persian-American composer, performer, and musicologist, with a prolific and diverse body of work spanning nearly two decades.
+His compositions, including orchestral, chamber, solo, and electroacoustic pieces, have been performed globally, from the Mid-East to the Far East, from Europe to both coasts of the United States.
+Samadi's research focuses on contemporary Western art music and Persian classical music, excelling in innovative compositional methods and musical experimentalism.
+He integrates creative practices with scholarly pursuits in cultural studies, (ethno)musicology, theory, and philosophy.

-As a music scholar, Samadi's research spans interdisciplinary realms, focusing on complex musical expression, cross-disciplinary research, new compositional methods, non-Western musical systems, contemporary improvisation, performance practice of new music, experimental music, poststructuralism, Deleuze and Guattari, semiotics, music and identity, linguistics, aesthetics of modernism and postmodernism, conceptual history, complexity, music notation, and their intersections.
-His academic pursuits demonstrate a nuanced understanding of the interplay between culture, language, and sonic expression, offering a balanced blend of erudition and creativity.
-Samadi's scholarship sheds light on modern music's evolving landscape, exploring cultural, sociopolitical aspects and reflecting on its implications for the human experience.
+His scholarship encompasses complex musical expression, cross-disciplinary research, innovative compositional methods, non-Western musical systems, contemporary improvisation, performance practice of new music, experimental music, poststructuralism, Deleuze and Guattari, semiotics, music and identity, linguistics, aesthetics of modernism and postmodernism, conceptual history, complexity, and music notation.
+He explores cultural and sociopolitical dimensions and their ramifications for the human experience.

-Samadi began his intellectual pursuits at NODET, an esteemed institution for mathematical prodigies in Iran, where he received a degree in Mathematics and Physics.
-He further pursued studies in Philosophy and Critical Thinking at the University of Queensland, as well as Artistic Research in Music at Orpheus Institute and Leuven University.
+Samadi began his education at NODET, an esteemed institution for mathematical prodigies in Iran, where he received a degree in Mathematics and Physics.
+He pursued further studies in Philosophy and Critical Thinking at the University of Queensland and Artistic Research in Music at Orpheus Institute and Leuven University.
 He holds a Bachelor of Arts in Music Performance and a Master of Arts in Composition from the University of Tehran, where he studied under composer Alireza Mashayekhi.
-Samadi served as the director of the Concentus Orchestra, a dynamic ensemble comprised of musicians from the Tehran Music Conservatory and the University of Tehran, from 2006 to 2009.
-His talent was recognized when he won first prize at the 2012 Counterpoint-Italy International Composition Competition, and his work was chosen for premiere at the 2014 New York City Electroacoustic Music Festival.
+From 2006 to 2009, he directed the Concentus Orchestra, a dynamic ensemble from the Tehran Music Conservatory and the University of Tehran.
+Samadi won first prize at the 2012 Counterpoint-Italy International Composition Competition.
+In 2014, his work was selected for premiere at the New York City Electroacoustic Music Festival.

-Samadi has served as the Editorial Officer for the Wolfson Research Event at Cambridge and is actively engaged in reviewing manuscripts for reputable journals, such as the Journal for Artistic Research, underscoring his dedication to scholarly pursuits.
-He is the founder and director of the Cambridge University Experimental Music Ensemble.
-Samadi earned his PhD at the University of Cambridge, where his academic prowess was recognized and supported through his appointment as a Grantham Scholar and concurrent role as President of the Wolfson College Music Society.
+Samadi has served as the Editorial Officer for the Wolfson Research Event at Cambridge and is actively reviewing manuscripts for reputable journals, such as the Journal for Artistic Research.
+He is the founder and artistic director emeritus of the Cambridge University Experimental Music Ensemble.
+He earned his PhD at the University of Cambridge, supported by his appointment as a Dr Grantham Scholar.
 His doctoral research was under Richard Causton and Peter McMurray.
-Currently, Samadi serves as an academic supervisor at the Faculty of Music, University of Cambridge.
+During his time at Cambridge, Samadi has served as President of the Wolfson College Music Society and academic supervisor at the Faculty of Music, University of Cambridge.
+He currently oversees all administrative aspects of music-making at St John's College, Cambridge, and provides academic supervision for the Music Tripos.

 Saman Samadi is available for instruction and supervision.
 Email address: saman.samadi@joh.cam.ac.uk